-GESSO -- I start every page with gesso.
-It acts like primer -- gives the paper tooth, texture, and holds the paint better than just paper alone.
+GESSO -- My motto is "ABG!" -- Always Be Gesso-ing.
+I start every page with gesso.
+It acts like primer; it gives the paper tooth, texture, and holds paint better than just paper alone.
 It dries white.
 (You can also find black and colored gesso.)

 Matte Medium/ Gel -- This is your glue and your sealer.
 It dries clear.
 Apply with fingers or a brush.
-Again, Liquitex, Utrecht, Golden, Blick -- are are good!
-I use Nova.
+Liquitex, Utrecht, and Golden (at Blick) -- are are good; I use Nova.

 PAINT -- the fun stuff!
 I simply use acrylic.
 The craft paints you get at Michael's or Joanne's will do just fine.
 But if you can, go to Blick's Art Supply.
 They have lots of options: